 - Makes nut milks in 2 minutes without sieving / straining.

-A spinning basket shreds the fruits and vegetables using a sharp disc, pushing the juice through a fine strainer by centrifugal force and expelling the roughage.
+1. Centrifugal JuicersHow they work A spinning basket shreds the fruits and vegetables using a sharp disc, pushing the juice through a fine strainer by centrifugal force and expelling the roughage.
+Perfect for

 - Your first machine (if someone gives it to you!!)